4 vaccinated front-line workers cope with pandemic's toll

 The arrival of vaccines has brought new trials.
 Labor advocates fought for paid time off and other policies to help give workers access to the vaccines, while confronting reluctance among many to get the shots.

-At this latest crossroads, The Associated Press caught up with four of the workers it profiled last year: a nurse’s assistant, a subway driver, a janitor and a warehouse worker.
+At this latest crossroads, The Associated Press caught up with four of the workers it profiled last year: a nurse’s assistant, a subway driver, a cleaner and a warehouse worker.

 For all four, the biggest change was getting vaccinated.
 They have taken tentative steps toward normalcy, hugging family and traveling.
 But the pandemic continues to define their work and life.

 Annette Brown’s boss called her into the office one day a few months ago.
-He read emails the medical staff had written, praising Brown’s dedication to her job as an overnight janitor at a hospital in Halethorpe, Maryland.
+He read emails the medical staff had written, praising Brown’s dedication to her overnight job cleaning rooms at a medical center in Halethorpe, Maryland.

 The recognition was hard-won.
-In the early days of the pandemic, Brown wandered around the hospital in search of leftover N-95 masks because the nurses had priority amid a nationwide shortage.
+In the early days of the pandemic, Brown wandered around the medical center in search of leftover N-95 masks because the nurses had priority amid a nationwide shortage.
 A member of the 32BJ SEIU service workers’ union, she pushed unsuccessfully for hazard pay.

-By her count, 11 other janitors at her hospital quit during the pandemic.
+By her count, 11 coworkers quit during the pandemic.
 A single mother of two, Brown couldn’t consider doing the same.
 For a year, she spent days guiding her children through remote school before collapsing for three hours of sleep before returning to her overnight shift.

 This month, she was promoted to supervisor, earning her a $2 hourly raise that bumped her pay to $17.90 an hour.